RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 __After modification, to apply changes__

 After modifying the `/etc/default/grub` file, execute `update-grub` and then reboot or directly reboot if you modified `/boot/cmdline.txt` as explained above (used usually for Raspberries).
-After that, your wireless interface cards will be named again as always (_wlan0_, _wlan1_, etc.) and you'll be able to make them work with `airgeddon`.
+After that, your wireless interface cards will be named again as always (_wlan0_, _wlan1_, etc.) and you'll be able to make them work correctly in `airgeddon`.